Fosfomycin: Immunomodulatory properties

 Beyond its antibacterial activity, fosfomycin has been shown to modulate immune responses.
 Recent studies demonstrate that it can reduce the production of pro-inflammatory cytokines (e.g., TNF-α, IL-1β, IL-6), inhibit key inflammatory pathways such as NF-κB and MAPK, and increase anti-inflammatory mediators like IL-10.
 Additionally, fosfomycin may suppress T-cell proliferation, reduce neutrophil activation, and enhance tissue repair processes.
 These findings suggest potential applications in conditions involving dysregulated inflammation, such as sepsis or chronic wounds.

 History

 Fosfomycin (originally known as phosphonomycin) was discovered in a joint effort of Merck and Co. and Spain's Compañía Española de Penicilina y Antibióticos (CEPA).
 It was first isolated by screening broth cultures of Streptomyces fradiae isolated from soil samples for the ability to cause formation of spheroplasts by growing bacteria.
 The discovery was described in a series of papers published in 1969.
 CEPA began producing fosfomycin on an industrial scale in 1971 at its Aranjuez facility.

 Biosynthesis

+The final step in the biosynthesis of fosfomycin is catalysed by the enzyme (S)-2-hydroxypropylphosphonic acid epoxidase.

 The complete fosfomycin biosynthetic gene cluster from Streptomyces fradiae has been cloned and sequenced and the heterologous production of fosfomycin in S. lividans has been achieved by Ryan Woodyer of the Huimin Zhao and Wilfred van der Donk research groups.